gtziafas/DL-2020/README.md

 You can check all the solved questions and ask new ones [here](https://github.com/RUG-DeepLearning/DL-2020/issues)

-To create a new issue, just click on the green *New issue* button at the right, write a short and identifiable question title, and then elaborate your problem(s) below.
+To create a new issue, just click on the green *New issue* button on the right, write a short and identifiable question title, and then elaborate your problem(s) below.

 If we see that a problem has been succefully solved we might close the issue.
 You can still view closed issues by filtering the issues by *Closed*, or by clicking [here](https://github.com/RUG-DeepLearning/DL-2020/issues?q=is%3Aissue+is%3Aclosed).